-Note: The balances above included guarantee deposits.
+Note2: The balances above included refundable deposits.

-For the years ended December 31, 2022 and 2021, the movement in the carrying amount of financial assets was mainly due to the acquisition, disposal and principal repayment upon maturity of debt instruments measured at FVOCI, resulting in net decrease and net increase in investments of \$822,112 thousand and \$39,770 thousand, respectively, which did not have a material impact on the movement in allowance.
+For the years ended December 31, 2023 and 2022, the movement in allowance was mainly due to the acquisition and principal repayment upon maturity of debt instruments measured at FVOCI, resulting in an increase in investments of \$1,689,003 thousand and a decrease in investments of \$822,112 thousand, respectively, which did not have a material impact on the movement in allowance.